MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-2-event-streams.md

 1. Select **New table**,  and enter *nyctaxitrips* as the table name.
 1. Select **Next: Source** to open the **Source tab**.
 1. Review the default values.
-The data connection name is made from the database name and the Event stream name.
+The data connection name is made from the database name and the eventstream name.

     :::image type="content" source="media/realtime-analytics-tutorial/source-tab.png" alt-text="Screenshot of source tab for event stream in Real-Time Analytics in Microsoft Fabric.":::